-- (A) Coolant recovery tank
+- Coolant recovery tank

-- (B) Radiator pressure cap
+- Radiator pressure cap

-- (C) Electric engine fan
+- Electric engine fans

 An electric fan under the hood can start up even when the engine is not running and can injure you.
-Keep hands, clothing and tools away from any underhood electric fan,
+Keep hands, clothing and tools away from any underhood electric fan.